Preethu-Mary/HarvardProject--Wiki/README.md

-Wikipedia-like web application.
-Designed and implemented as part of Harvard's CS50W.
-Users can search, view, create, and edit pages.
-Written in Python using the Django framework.
+Developed a Wikipedia-like web application as part of Harvard's CS50W course.
+Users can search for, view, create, and edit pages.
+Developed in Python using the Django framework.